 More information can be found via the Local Government (Building and Miscellaneous Provisions) Act 1993 and via the State Government's legislative branch.

 A Section 71 Agreement is a legal agreement between Council and land owner/s.
-It is often in relation to use and development of the land.
+It is often in relation to the use and development of the land and can be a condition of a Planning Permit.

-Before agreement is provided to Council for signing it needs be signed by all owners including the mortgagee.
+is available.
+Before the agreement is provided to Council for signing it needs be signed by all owners including the mortgagee.

 More information can be found via the Land Use Planning and Approvals Act 1993, Section 71 or via the State Government's legislative branch.